-- Spain: There is no minimum language requirement for students interested in interning in Spain, although those with experience with Spanish will have a greater range of placement opportunities.
+- Spain: There is no minimum language requirement for students interested in interning in Barcelona, Spain, although those with experience with Spanish will have a greater range of placement opportunities.
+Students should provide their resume and response to the Internship Questionnaire when applying for an internship placement in Barcelona.

 Internship Expectations: During the summer term, students complete a seminar directed by the IAU Internship Coordinator in tandem with their internship experience.
 They meet and communicate regularly to follow their progress, learn about topical issues in European labor, and work on their reports and final projects.